rohanpadhye/FuzzFactory/README.md

 ### Fuzzing with FuzzFactory's LLVM-based domains

+This section assumes you have LLVM/Clang installed and have run `make llvm-domains` in the root directory.

 The directory `demo` contains a single-file test program (`demo.c`) to illustrate the use of FuzzFactory.
 Please switch to this directory for the remainder of this section.
 ```